cutiepi-io/cutiepi-doc/README.md

 ## Before You Begin

-- Charge your CutiePi after unboxing - Make sure you're using a regular `5V 3A` power supply, as some fast charger for phones might not work
+- Charge your CutiePi after unboxing - Make sure you're using a regular `5V 3A` power supply, as some fast charger for phones may not work
-- Update your SD card - Follow the [System Flasing Guide](https://github.com/cutiepi-io/cutiepi-doc/blob/main/SystemFlashingGuide.md) to download and flash the latest system
+- Update your SD card - Follow the [System Flashing Guide](https://github.com/cutiepi-io/cutiepi-doc/blob/main/SystemFlashingGuide.md) to download and flash the latest system

 ## Need Any Help?